developmentseed/road-planning-datapipeline/road-network/README.md

 * node 12

 ## Input
-The input files are expected to be stored in a single S3 bucket (eg. `s3://rr-haiti/roads`).
-The script syncs the contents of the S3 bucket to a local directory (`./.tmp`).

 * **road network dataset**
 `s3://[bucket]/roads/RoutesRAI_2015.shp`
 In a format supported by `gdal`.
 This road network needs to be routable.
+The script syncs the contents of the S3 bucket to a local directory (`./.tmp`).
 * **OSRM speed profile** - optional
-`s3://[bucket]/roads/osrm_profile.lua`
+`../lib/osrm_profile-haiti.lua`
 The OSRM speed profile that can be used with the road network dataset.
 Falls back to default speed profile that is OSM compatible.
+This is not stored on S3 so it's versioned, and the full project can use the same speed profile.

 ## Output
 The script will do minor cleaning of the road segments, mostly of the properties.
 It produces the following datasets to be used in production: